 When performing for small, drunken audiences grew tiresome, I entered a contest to sing the National Anthem at a Dodgers game and won.
 I was invited back twice and hope to one day have the stadium renamed in my honor.

 My 2004 production, Giving Til It Hurts You, a live one-man musical extravaganza that featured three other people, played for four weeks at the Split.Id Theater in Hollywood and did not recoup its investment.
-(It happens.
-Oh, well … I got a nice Roland keyboard out of it.)
+(It happens.)

 Doing my part to save the planet while also titillating it, I have written informative articles for a green alternative lifestyle website and an indie rock magazine, as well as tantalizing features for both Men and Freshmen magazines, for which I somehow ended up becoming editor in chief.
 My dream of becoming a respectable journalist was finally realized when I was hired as managing editor of The Advocate.
-I have written for a number of publications and websites, including Palm Springs Life, Queerty.com, Frontiers, GayDesertGuide.com, PetLife, R/M: The Magazine of Rancho Mirage, The Los Angeles Blade, and BPM.
+I have written for a number of publications and websites, including Palm Springs Life, The Desert Sun, Queerty.com, Frontiers, GayDesertGuide.com, PetLife, R/M: The Magazine of Rancho Mirage, The Los Angeles Blade, BPM, and others.

-I returned to the stage in 2011 for a two-night gig I called Accidentally Overserved at M Bar.
-A live recording of the show titled On The Edge was released on LML Music in August 2012 and is available wherever the hell music is sold these days.
-I’ve also performed with the Palm Springs Gay Men’s Chorus and been a soloist with Vocal Harmonics/Harmonic Voices.
+I returned to the stage in 2011 for a two-night gig I called Accidentally Overserved at M Bar (right).
+A live recording of the show titled On The Edge was released on LML Music in August 2012 and is available wherever music is sold these days (like Amazon).
+I’ve also performed with the Palm Springs Gay Men’s Chorus and have been a soloist with Vocal Harmonics/Harmonic Voices.